tskit-dev/msprime/docs/replication.md

 Things are a little more involved when we also want to simulate mutations on the simulated ancestries, because we cannot get a stream of replicate results directly from {func}`.sim_ancestry`.
-In this section we a number of different and idiomatic ways to efficiently combine ancestry and mutation simulations.
+In this section we provide idiomatic code to efficiently combine ancestry and mutation simulations.

 :::{seealso}